 |VPX3U-P5000-SDI-4IO||1110||End of Life||NVIDIA P5000||6.2||16||PCIe Gen3||4||4 SDI, 0 - 4 Analog||4 SDI, 0 - 4 Analog|

 |VPX3U-P3000-SDI-4IO||1110||End of Life||NVIDIA P3000||3.9||6||PCIe Gen3||4||4 SDI, 0 - 4 Analog||4 SDI, 0 - 4 Analog|

 3U VPX Information

-WOLF’s 3U VPX carrier boards are designed to provide system designers with a flexible, highly configurable PCI Express interface enabling a broad range of switch link configurations.
+The VPX base standard defined in VITA 46 is a scalable module and backplane technology designed specifically for high speed, critical embedded systems.
+WOLF’s 3U VPX modules use the 1" pitch allowed in VITA 48 (VPX REDI).
+WOLF carrier boards are designed to provide system designers with a flexible, highly configurable PCI Express interface enabling a broad range of switch link configurations.

 WOLF's 3U VPX modules include air cooled and conduction cooled options,